1. Name and Status

-The principal aim of the Organization shall be to safeguard the interests of its member Organizations, to pursue research into the latest developments in the agricultural cooperative movement, to promote mutual understanding and economic collaboration between the agricultural cooperatives, on the one hand and the farmer and other types of cooperatives (e.g. consumers, fisheries, insurance, housing, etc.) on the other hand, both worldwide and at local level.
-In order to achieve these goals, the ICAO will have the tasks:
+The principal aim of the Organization shall be to safeguard the interests of its member organizations, to pursue research into the latest developments in the agricultural cooperative movement, to promote mutual understanding and economic collaboration among agricultural cooperatives and between agricultural and other cooperatives—consumers, fisheries, insurance, housing, etc.—both at local and global level.
+In order to achieve these goals, the ICAO will:

-- To organize and seek sponsorship for meetings such as seminars, workshops, etc on specific agricultural topics of mutual interest for member organizations.
+- Organize and seek sponsorship for meetings such as seminars, workshops, etc. on specific agricultural topics of mutual interest for member organizations.

-- To promote and encourage agricultural cooperatives especially in the developing countries and transitional economies, and help find assistance for their establishment, when requested.
+- Promote and encourage agricultural cooperatives especially in developing countries and transitional economies and help find assistance for their establishment when requested.

-- To set up a comprehensive documentation on agricultural cooperation in all countries, with a view to analyzing and synthesizing this documentation from both the organizational and functional point of view and to circulate such documentation in the name of the ICA or the ICAO.
+- Set up a comprehensive documentation on agricultural cooperation in all countries—with a view to analyzing and synthesizing this documentation from both the organizational and functional point of view—and circulate such documentation in the name of the ICA or the ICAO.

-- To formulate and make known to its constituent organizations recommendations for the solutions of these common problems, both at a national and international level.
+- Formulate and provide its constituent organizations with proposed solutions to these common problems at national and international level.

-- To carry out any specific task within the field of agriculture which shall be recommended by the Board or the General Assembly of the ICA.
+- Carry out specific tasks within the field of agriculture that are recommended by the Board or the General Assembly of the ICA.

-- National and international agricultural cooperative bodies affiliated to the ICA, either directly or through their apex organizations, shall be eligible for membership.
+- National and international agricultural cooperatives that are affiliated to the ICA, either directly or through their apex organizations, are eligible for ICAO membership.

-- Every member in good standing of the ICA, as defined in the ICA statutes, who has chosen to participate in the activities of ICAO is a member of ICAO.
+- Every member in good standing of the ICA, as defined in the ICA statutes, who wishes to participate in ICAO activities can be an ICAO member.

-- Every associate member in good standing of the Alliance, as defined in the ICA Statutes, who has chosen to participate in the activities of ICAO is an associate of ICAO.
+- Every associate in good standing of the ICA, as defined in the ICA Statutes, who wishes to participate in ICAO activities can be an ICAO associate.

-- Withdrawal of membership shall be admissible on receipt of one year’s notice to the ICA and ICAO, in writing, of its intention to withdraw from ICAO.
+- Withdrawal from the ICAO shall be admissible on receipt of one year’s notice in writing to the ICA and the ICAO.